jpconstantineau/ErgoTravel/BuildInstructions.md

 ### Step 1: Place PCBs face up with thumbs facing inward.

-To avoid building two left or two right halfes, place the PCBs side by side with the thumbs facing toward each other.
+To avoid building two left or two right halves, place the PCBs side by side with the thumbs facing toward each other.

 ![diodes](/images/PCB_side_by_side.PNG)